Safety

 • Manufacturer's logo - complies with Standard Safety test requirements

-• All markings must be permanent
+• All markings must be permanent and discernible by unaided eye

-Standard Safety Non-Plano Lenses
+Standard Safety non-Plano Lenses

 • Shall be capable of resisting impact from a 25.4mm (1 in.) steel ball, weighing 68 g (2.4 oz) shall be freely dropped from a height of 127 cm (50 in.) onto the lens at a point in line with the eyes of the headform.
 Four (4) complete devices shall be tested for each lens material and coating, two on the left viewing area and two on the right viewing area.
 The lens shall not fracture.

-• Glass lenses shall be tested 100%.
+• Glass lenses shall each be tested 100%.

 • Shall be tested to determine the ability of prescription lens materials, combined with individual coatings and processes applied to those materials, to withstand impact from high velocity, low mass projectiles.
 The lenses shall be mounted on a test holder and shall be capable of resisting impact from a 6.35mm (0.25 in.) diameter steel ball traveling at a velocity of 45.7m/s (150ft/s).